Maryam-1/Circle-Detection-ML-Challenge-/README.md

 - **Intersection Over Union (IOU)**: The IOU metric was used to assess the overlap between predicted and actual circles.
 An IOU of 0.5 or higher is typically considered a successful prediction.

 ## Results
 The model achieved an IOU performance of approximately 0.33, indicating a moderate level of accuracy.
-The training process showed a steady decrease in
+The training process showed a steady decrease in loss, suggesting that the model was learning the task to some extent.
+However, the validation loss indicated potential overfitting, as it plateaued and fluctuated towards the later epochs.